AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/manage-destinations.md

 Before you configure a destination, ensure that:

-* Your user has a role with the **Manage Audience Data** permission assigned.
-For more information about managing roles, see [Manage roles](../permissions/manage-roles.md).
 * You have access to the **[!UICONTROL Activation]** workspace.
 * You have the connection information required by your cloud storage provider.
 * If you need to create an account, you have the required credentials or permissions.